Forensic Medical Toxicology at the Mütter Museum

 The Forensic Science program is a two-year program that is completed in a fall and spring semester format in each year.
 The program is completed with a minimum of 45 credits.
 Depending upon the concentration and student preferences, additional credits may be accumulated for graduation.

-The program requires study in the areas of law, comparative science, professional courtroom testimony, research, quality control/quality assurance, ethics and crime scene investigation techniques.
-These courses are followed by specialized study in one of four concentrations during the second year.
+The program requires study in the areas of law, science, professional courtroom testimony, research, ethics and crime scene investigation techniques.
+These courses are followed by specialized study in one area during the second year.

 Our program is unique in several ways: